-Audience: Developers, Release managers, IT managers, planning to go live with a Cloudinary implementation on their app or website.
+Audience: Developers, Release managers, and IT managers, planning to go live with a Cloudinary implementation on their app or website.

 Share your plan with our support or your dedicated CSM (Customer Success Manager) if on an Enterprise plan.
-Sharing your plan would help us better understand your specific needs, and allow us to suggest optimization, upcoming features, new add-ons, or simply share from our experience with other customers doing a similar activity.
+Sharing your plan would help us better understand your specific needs, and allow us to suggest optimization, upcoming features, new add-ons, or simply share our experience with other customers doing a similar activity.
 For example, you might plan to utilize our Admin API, and we could point out that this API is rate limited and avoid hitting the limit after go-live.

 We also have an extensive training program.

 If you’re still missing a capability, maybe it is on Cloudinary’s roadmap.
 Feel free to check it out.